Nondual Spirituality or Mystical Advaita

 In short, THIS One Reality, Self or Awareness is Who we really ARE, and Who everyone really IS.
 In the Divine Party of One Pure Bliss, we love, cherish and celebrate this transcendent Single Self imminently within all selves.

 Humanity's most ancient wisdom text is the Brihadâranyaka Upanishad, the "Great Forest Secret Teaching."
-This remarkable Sanskrit oral scripture from nearly 3,000 years ago in northern India, the first of hundreds of Upanishads and other wisdom texts, was the first scripture ever to clearly reveal the great Divine Truth of nondual spirituality:
+This remarkable Sanskrit oral scripture from around 2,800 years ago in northern India, the first of hundreds of Upanishads and other wisdom texts, was the first scripture ever to clearly reveal the great Divine Truth of nondual spirituality:

 "The Âtman (Absolute Self) alone is to be meditated upon, for in It all are one… By It one knows all this….
 Whoever knows thus, 'I am Brahman/Reality' becomes this all.
 Even the gods cannot prevent his becoming thus, for he becomes their Self….
 This Divine Self is a world for all beings—gods, seers, ancestors, humans, livestock, and tinier creatures….
 All the vital breaths/energies, all worlds, all gods, and all beings spring from this Âtman.
 Its inner meaning (upanishad) is 'the Real behind the real, or Truth of truth.'… When there is some other thing, then one can see the other, smell… taste… greet… hear… ponder… touch… perceive the other.
 [But in Self-realization] one becomes the single ocean, the nondual Seer.
 This is the Brahman Reality….
 This is the highest goal, the highest treasure, the highest world, the greatest bliss….
 A verse says: 'When all desires dwelling in the heart are banished, then a mortal becomes immortal; he becomes Brahman here (in this life).'… Knowing that immortal Brahman, I am immortal.
 Those who know the life behind breathing, the eye behind seeing, the ear behind hearing, the mind behind thinking, have realized the ancient, primordial Brahman.
 With the (intuitive) mind alone must one realize It.
 In It there's no diversity; one goes from death to death seeing diversity in It.
 This un-showable, constant Being can be realized as One only.
 The Self is taintless, beyond space, unborn, vast, and immovable.
 Let a wise aspirant directly realize this insight, not just reflect on tiresome words."